-The Main Trimmer calls time back to line when on port sailing away from line; and time to burn or kill when sailing on starboard back towards line (we do time to Boat if starting on right of opponent; time to Pin if starting on left of opponent).
-The Main Trimmer also calls the laylines in the prestart (Boat, Port and Pin lays).
+The Main Trimmer (or the dedicated Tactician if not the Main Trimmer) calls time back to line when on port sailing away from line; and time to burn or kill when sailing on starboard back towards line (we do time to Boat if starting on right of opponent; time to Pin if starting on left of opponent).
+The Main Trimmer (or Tactician) also calls the laylines in the prestart (Boat, Port and Pin lays).